Kirosoft/DeepThought/README.md

 <img src="./images/_d376e6fa-4fea-409b-a841-00e47f35bdad.jpeg"  height="500">
 <br>
-"Deep Thought announced that the new machine would be so large, it would resemble a planet, and be of such complexity that organic life itself would become part of its operating matrix." - Douglas Adams, Hitch HIkers Guide To The Galaxy
+"Deep Thought announced that the new machine would be so large, it would resemble a planet, and be of such complexity that organic life itself would become part of its operating matrix." - Douglas Adams, Hitch Hikers Guide To The Galaxy

 # Features

 * Code free AI agent framework to orchestrate business flows
 * Fully deployed locally or at scale in the cloud
 * Recursive agent implementation with Domain Speciifc Language (DSL) built into the template
-* Self learning role/tool/specifications
 * Support for context based search (RAG)
 * Dynamic workflow between agents

+# Agent Features

+* RAG Support using VectorDB
+* Multi-Agent session learning
+* Function calling support
+* JSON Output formatting
+* Reflective queries
+* Includes multi-shot learning
+* Change LLM model on a per agent basis

+# VectorDB Integrations

+ElasticCloud<br>
+CosmosDB (custom vector DB implementation)<br>

+# LLM Integrations

+OpenAI<Br>
+Ollama (local)<br>
+GroqCloud<br>

+# Demo

+Job posting agent

 > [!IMPORTANT]
 <bold>